 You might think that your dog’s furry coat protects them from skin cancer, but this isn’t truly the case.
-Even with all that hair, they can still be exposed to harmful UV rays, particularly on areas of their body with little to no hair, like the noses, tummy, and paw pads.
+Even with all that hair, they can still be exposed to harmful UV rays, particularly on areas of their body with little to no hair, like the nose, tummy, and paw pads.

-Breeds with light colored or thin coats, such as Chihuahuas or Greyhounds, can be more at risk for damage from the sun.
+Breeds with light-colored or thin coats, such as Chihuahuas or Greyhounds, can be more at risk for damage from the sun.
 There are also some forms of dog skin cancer that aren’t caused by time spent in the sun.